$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Introduction

 \section{Introduction}

-More than forty years ago, Yang proposed a $SU(2)$ generalization \cite{Yang-1978-1} of the Dirac's monopole \cite{Dirac-1931}.
+More than forty years ago, Yang proposed an $SU(2)$ generalization \cite{Yang-1978-1} of the Dirac's monopole \cite{Dirac-1931}.
 The set-up behind the Yang's $SU(2)$ monopole stems from a beautiful mathematical concept of the 2nd Hopf map associated with the generalization of complex numbers to quaternions \cite{Trautman-1977, Minami-1980}.
 The Yang's monopole field configuration on $S^4$ is conformally equivalent to the BPST instanton configuration on $\mathbb{R}^4$ \cite{Belavin-Polyakov-Schwartz-Tyupkin-1975} and possesses the $SO(5)$ global rotational symmetry.
 Yang also succeeded to construct generalized monopole harmonics in the $SU(2)$ monopole background \cite{Yang-1978-2}.
-This set-up was used in the context of the Zhang and Hu's $SO(5)$ Landau model and 4D quantum Hall effect \cite{Zhang-Hu-2001} that realize natural higher dimensional counterparts of the Wu and Yang's $SO(3)$ Landau model \cite{Wu-Yang-1976} and the Haldane's 2D quantum Hall effect on a two-sphere \cite{Haldane-1983}.\footnote{Interested readers may consult review articles \cite{Hasebe-2010, Karabali-Nair-2004} and references therein, for early developments of the higher dimensional Landau models and quantum Hall effects.}
+This set-up was used in the context of the Zhang and Hu's $SO(5)$ Landau model and 4D quantum Hall effect \cite{Zhang-Hu-2001} that realize natural higher dimensional counterparts of the Wu and Yang's $SO(3)$ Landau model \cite{Wu-Yang-1976} and the Haldane's 2D quantum Hall effect on a two-sphere \cite{Haldane-1983}.\footnote{For early developments of the higher dimensional Landau models and quantum Hall effects, interested readers may consult review articles \cite{Hasebe-2010, Karabali-Nair-2004} and references therein.}

 The non-commutative geometry is the emergent geometry of the Landau models and governs the dynamics of the quantum Hall effect \cite{Girvin-Jach-1984,Girvin-MacDonald-Platzman-1986}.
 The Landau level projection truncates the whole quantum mechanical Hilbert space to a sub-space and provides a physical set-up where the non-commutative geometry naturally appears.
 Along this line, the fuzzy four-sphere geometry has been discussed in the context of the $SO(5)$ Landau model \cite{Zhang-Hu-2001, Chen-Hou-Hou-2002, Hasebe-Kimura-2003}.
 It is known that the fuzzy four-sphere exhibits intriguing mathematical structure not observed in the fuzzy two-sphere: While the algebra of the fuzzy two-sphere is given by the $SU(2)$ algebra \cite{Hoppe1982,madore1992}, the five coordinates of the fuzzy four-sphere \cite{Grosse-Klimcik-Presnajder-1996, Castelino-Lee-Taylor-1997} are not closed by themselves within the Lie algebra but bring extra non-commutative coordinates constituting ``internal'' fuzzy structure \cite{Ho-Ramgoolam-2002,Kimura2002,Kimura2003}.
 Such a peculiar structure makes the studies of higher dimensional non-commutative geometry more interesting and attractive.
 There are two ways to represent the fuzzy four-sphere algebraically: $(i)$ Lie algebra \cite{Ho-Ramgoolam-2002,Kimura2002,Kimura2003}: the enlarged algebra of the fuzzy four-sphere is the $SO(6)\simeq SU(4)$ giving rise to fuzzy fibre space (Fig.\ref{fuzzyS4.fig}): \be [X_a, X_b] =i\alpha X_{ab}. \ee $(ii)$ Four-Lie bracket \cite{Jabbari2004,DeBellisSS2010} : With the quantum Nambu bracket \cite{Nambu1973,CurtrightZachos2003}, the fuzzy four-sphere coordinates are closed by themselves without introducing extra fuzzy coordinates.
 The internal structure is implicit, and the internal geometry reflects its existence in the degeneracy of (fuzzy) three-sphere latitudes (Fig.\ref{fuzzyS4.fig}): \be [X_a, X_b, X_c, X_d]=(I+2)\alpha^3 \epsilon_{abcde}X_e. \ee